 Gain insight on customer attitudes towards your services or products and compare that feedback to perceptions of your competitors’.
 Then, use that data to improve your product range.
 Alternatively, you can survey customers for concept testing, i.e. collect feedback on product concept (features, price, design).

 Brand awareness surveys help you understand what your current and potential customers think of your brand image and products.
-These types of surveys enable you to identify the blind spots in your business (how your perception differs to that of your target market).
+These types of surveys enable you to identify the blind spots in your business (how your perception differs from that of your target market).

-If your survey is associated with an company, sponsor or institution, branding should be incorporated to make respondents aware of those affiliations.
+If your survey is associated with a company, sponsor or institution, branding should be incorporated to make respondents aware of those affiliations.
 However, if you’re performing market research for your own organization, branding is essential.